 I encountered some unexpected snags this past week that required me to get my computer repaired.
 I now have the computer back with me and will resume a blog article that had been interrupted; this article should be posted within the next couple days.
 Thanks for your patience.

-I have recently been invited to post for the blog Urban Indy.
+I have recently been invited to post as a contributing blogger for the blog Urban Indy.
 As evidenced by the name, it focuses completely on urban and development considerations in my hometown of Indianapolis.
-The writing will be a bit more informational and less analytical than my posts here, and they are far more likely to assume pre-existing knowledge
+As a contributing blogger, my writing will be a bit more informational and less analytical than my posts here, and they